Access graph: a novel graph representation of public transport networks for accessibility analysis: Abstract

 \section{Abstract}

-Accessibility, defined as travel impedance between spatially dispersed opportunities for activity, is one of the main determinants of public transport (PT) use.
+Accessibility, defined as travel impedance between spatially dispersed opportunities for activity, is one of the main determinants of public transport use.
 In-depth understanding of its properties is crucial for optimal public transport systems planning and design.
 Although the concept has been around for decades and there is a large body of literature on accessibility operationalisation and measurement, a unified approach is lacking.
-To this end, we introduce a novel graph representation of public transport networks, termed the access graph, based on the shortest paths between nodes.
-Shortest paths are calculated using the in-vehicle time-weighted L- and frequency-weighted P-space representations to determine generalised travel times.
-Then there is an edge between two nodes in the access graph if the travel time between them is below a certain threshold time budget.
-In this representation, node degree directly measures the number of nodes reachable within a predetermined time.
-We study the threshold-dependent evolution of the access graph, focusing on average degree and degree distributions.
-Based on the topological properties of the access graph, we define a set of accessibility indicators.
-In addition, we propose indicators of access equity.
+To this end, we introduce a novel graph representation of public transport networks, termed the Access Graph, or A-space, based on the generalised travel times between nodes.
+We introduce an edge between two nodes in the access graph if the travel time between them is below a certain threshold time budget.
+In this representation, node degree directly measures the number of nodes reachable within a predetermined time, reproducing the cumulative opportunities measure of access at each specific value of the time budget.
+We study the threshold-dependent degree distribution of the access graph, focusing on the average degree and the changes in distributions between consecutive time steps.
+We define a set of accessibility indicators, as well as access equity indicators.
+The indicators are observed at two characteristic times; the first is based on the evolution of access graph topology and pertaining to the point of degree saturation, reflecting system performance, and the second from the passengers' perspective.
 We apply the methodology to a dataset of 51 metro networks worldwide.
-In all cases, a logistic-like growth of average degree with time budget is observed, indicating universal behaviour of accessibility and exhibiting the value of the proposed representation for unified accessibility studies and its potential for comparative analyses.
-We see a great potential for the access graph to drive in-depth studies of accessibility.
+The new representation addresses accessibility at the network structure level, offering a conceptual framework for unified accessibility studies.